tarka/netlink-ddns/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPL 3.0 - see the LICENSE file for details.